 Cultwatch is a para-church organization made up of people from various Christian denominations who came together to help people who are trapped in cults, and to warn others about the dangers of cults before they are ensnared.
 Information about how cults work, and advice for determining whether you are in a cult, how to leave and recover after leaving a cult, and how to help others is given, and specific churches and groups considered to be cults are defined, including the reasons why.

-Intended as a resource or support area for those who have previously been members of a cult, general information about mind control and ways in which a cult may be identified are offered here, and specific churches and organizations defined as being a cult are identified, and informational articles are included supporting such designation are included.
-Other resources include links to organizations, books, and other web sites offering additional information.
+Intended as a resource or support area for those who have previously been members of a cult, general information about mind control and ways in which a cult may be identified are offered here, and specific churches and organizations defined as being a cult are identified.
+Informational articles include those contributing reasons supporting such a designation are included.
+Other resources include links to organizations, books, and websites offering additional information.

 http://www.ex-cult.org/